 - St. Mary’s will email parishioners a Morning Prayer worship video each Sunday morning.
 We also recommend The Washington National Cathedral’s LiveStream at 11:15 a.m. on Sundays, no special app or login required for either at-home worship offering.

 - St. Mary’s Church is closed and all access codes are suspended.
-All in-person meetings and events at St. Mary’s are canceled until further notice, including Sunday School and adult forum, choir rehearsal, youth group, youth confirmation retreat, lay-led committee meetings, yoga, and bible studies and book clubs.
-Where possible, ministry leaders will schedule Zoom videoconference calls.
+All in-person meetings and events at St. Mary’s will be held online until further notice, including Sunday School and adult forum, choir rehearsal, youth group, youth confirmation retreat, lay-led committee meetings, yoga, and bible studies and book clubs.
+Where possible, ministry leaders will schedule Zoom video conference calls.

 - While we can limit some things, much of the financial business of the church still goes on.
 We’d like to remind you to keep your pledges current if you are able.
 You may make payments through Tithe.ly or simply mail checks to St. Mary’s, 2609 N. Glebe Road, Arlington, VA 22207.
 We are checking mail; email stewardship questions to Janet.Tasker@StMarysArlington.org.

 - If you are feeling isolated or anxious, please do not hesitate to reach out to St. Mary’s Father Andrew, Mother Sara, or Father Pete.
 We are here to pray with and listen to anyone in need.
 Your Pastoral Care Shepherds stand ready to assist with food, and prescription/grocery deliveries, or just to talk.
 If you have questions, please contact Elizabeth Bruington at firstname.lastname@example.org or 703-527-6800.

 Bishop Michael Curry’s Prayer